zogzog/cubicweb/doc/book/en/development/webstdlib/primary.rst

     Renders relations of the entity in a side box.

-The placement of relations in the relations section or in side boxes can be controlled through the uicfg mechanism.
+The placement of relations in the relations section or in side boxes can be controlled through the :ref:`primary_view_configuration` mechanism.

 *content_navigation_components(self, context)*
     This method is applicable only for entity type implementing the interface